-- Care for specific complications: Refer to section 4.4 for guidance. - Specific anesthesia: Refer to section 4.4 for guidance. - Specific evaluation and management visits: This includes only office visits with a related diagnosis code.
-Refer to section 4.4 for guidance. - Specific imaging and testing: Refer to section 4.4 for guidance. - Specific medications: Refer to section 4.4 for guidance. - Specific pathology: Refer to section 4.4 for guidance. - Specific surgical and medical procedures: Refer to section 4.4 for guidance.
+- Care for specific complications: Refer to section 4.4 for guidance. - Specific evaluation and management visits: This includes only office visits with a related diagnosis code.
+Refer to section 4.4 for guidance. - Specific imaging and testing: Refer to section 4.4 for guidance. - Specific medications: Refer to section 4.4 for guidance. - Specific surgical and medical procedures: Refer to section 4.4 for guidance.